lmcgill/website/content/publication/fish_mesocosm.md

 title: "Interactive effects of introduced Pacific salmon and brown trout on native brook trout: an experimental and modeling approach"
 subtitle: ""
-summary: We ran a mesocosm experiment and a simulation model to test if salmon tissue consumption influences brook trout growth, isotopic ratios, and mercury concentrations and whether these were modified by brown trout.
+summary: We used lab experiments and models to test if eating salmon influences trout growth, isotopic ratios, and mercury concentrations.

 authors: [B.S.
 Gerig, D.N.
 Weber, D.T.
 Chaloner, L.M.
 McGill, G.A.
 Lamberti]